WoodyLinwc/Auto-Twitter-Bot/README.md

 - I used the free Twitter API v2, so I don't have the access of retweet a post, like a post, search a post etc.

-- I used the `tweetedRecord.txt` file to keep track of the images that have been tweeted.
+- I used the `postRecord.txt` file to keep track of the images that have been tweeted.

 - ~~I used igmur as my storage to keep all my images online.~~